 The post History on the Move appeared first on Encyclopedia Virginia.

 When is a letter revolutionary?
 That’s the question at the heart of our new entry on the Virginia Committee of Correspondence, the first in EV’s new section on the American Revolution in Virginia.
 It was 250 years ago, on March 12, 1773, that the House of Burgesses created a permanent committee to correspond with other […]

 The post Revolutionary Letters appeared first on Encyclopedia Virginia.

 “Aunt Betty’s Story, the Narrative of a Slave Woman”

 Last fall, we awarded a grant to the Shenandoah Valley Black Heritage Project to fund a filmed reading of the narrative of Bethany Veney, who was born enslaved in Virginia in the early 1800s.

 The First Civil Rights

 Join the Library of Virginia and Virginia Humanities to celebrate Black History Month and the completion of a signature project to document the lives and achievements of Virginia’s first Black …

-Encyclopedia Virginia editor Patti Miller will be in conversation with Julie Richter of William & Mary and Ren Tolson of Colonial Williamsburg to explore the life of Thomas/in Hall.
+Encyclopedia Virginia editor Patti Miller in conversation with Julie Richter of William & Mary and Ren Tolson of Colonial Williamsburg to explore the life of Thomas/in Hall.